Re-evaluating National Occupancy Standards

 A Comparative Analysis of Housing Suitability Measures in Vancouver, British Columbia and Toronto, Ontario

-This mixed methods research study will compare the experiences of women+ who have experienced gender-based violence in Vancouver, British Columbia and Toronto, Ontario to better understand the impacts that occupancy standards and housing supply challenges have on their ability to secure safe and affordable housing.
+This project compares the experiences of women+ who have experienced gender-based violence in Vancouver, British Columbia and Toronto, Ontario to better understand the impacts of occupancy standards and housing supply challenges on their ability to secure safe and affordable housing.

 Project Lead(s):